 In April 2013, a Remedial Investigation Report (2013 RIR) was prepared by WSP Engineering of New York, P.C.
 (WSP) for the Site and submitted to the NYSDEC.
 The 2013 RIR was approved in correspondence from the NYSDEC on June 27, 2013.
-A draft Feasibility Study (FS) was prepared and submitted by Woodard & Curran on behalf of LANXESS in October 2014 per request from the NYSDEC in correspondence dated September 9, 2014.
+A draft Feasibility Study (FS) was prepared and submitted by Woodard & Curran on behalf of LANXESS in October 2014.
 Comment and response letters were exchanged between the NYSDEC and LANXESS in 2016 and 2017, in addition to a meeting conducted with NYSDEC and LANXESS representatives on July 7, 2016.
 A Supplemental Remedial Investigation (SRI) was proposed by LANXESS to address data gaps that were identified after NYSDEC approval of the 2013 RIR.
-In a March 10, 2017 letter (Appendix A), NYSDEC agreed that sufficient data gaps existed to warrant supplemental remedial investigation, and approval of the 2013 RIR was rescinded based on the data gaps identified by LANXESS.
+In a March 10, 2017 letter (Appendix A), NYSDEC agreed that sufficient data gaps existed to warrant a supplemental remedial investigation, and approval of the 2013 RIR was rescinded based on the data gaps identified by LANXESS.

 Following the March 10, 2017 letter, LANXESS submitted a SRI Work Plan (SRIWP) to the NYSDEC on May 8, 2017.
 NYSDEC provided comments in a letter to LANXESS dated September 19, 2017 (Appendix A).
-LANXESS and NYSDEC representatives met on November 15, 2017 to discuss the SRIWP and agreed that the initial phase of the SRI should focus on determining the nature and extent of on-site contamination, and then implementing off-site investigations following concurrence on Site-related contaminants of concern.
+LANXESS and NYSDEC representatives met on November 15, 2017 to discuss the SRIWP and agreed that the initial phase of the SRI should focus on determining the nature and extent of on-site contamination, with subsequent off-site investigations to be conducted following concurrence on Site-related contaminants of concern.
 LANXESS incorporated the agreed upon components into a revised Site-Specific SRIWP dated January 2018.
-Implementation of the revised Site-Specific SRIWP, dated January 2018 (and modified based on a NYSDEC letter dated May 29, 2018), is currently underway and includes investigation of the nature and extent of subsurface contamination in Site soils and ground water.
+Implementation of the revised Site-Specific SRIWP (and modified based on a NYSDEC letter dated May 29, 2018), is currently underway and includes investigation of the nature and extent of subsurface contamination in Site soils and groundwater.
 Following issuance of the August 24, 2020 NYSDEC letter, on-site subsurface contamination, which was the focus of investigations proposed in the January 2018 Site-Specific SRIWP, is now designated as OU-1 (On-site).